lethain/staff-eng/README.md

 ## Development

-Install this somehow.

-Then run:
+Install Gatsby, then run:

     gatsby develop

 Your site is now running at `http://localhost:8000`!

-Run prettier before merging your code:
+Please run prettier on all code before submit a request:

-    npm install prettier
+    prettier --write src/*/*.js

-This project is using the default prettier settings, line length and all.
-Personally, I'm using `prettier-js-mode` as [described here](https://patrickskiba.com/emacs/2019/09/07/emacs-for-react-dev.html).
+After that send over a pull request.

 ##  Deploy